shamansir/mdown-parse-pegjs/README.md

 * [Markdown](http://daringfireball.net/projects/markdown/syntax) by [John Gruber](http://daringfireball.net/), a great documents' syntax agreement
 * [PegJS](http://pegjs.majda.cz) by [David Majda](http://majda.cz/en/), a JavaScript parsers generator using PEG-like grammars
 * [My Customized PegJS Implementation](https://github.com/shamansir/pegjs) with `chunk` variables inside actions and merged with [this](https://github.com/jdarpinian/pegjs) PegJS predicate fix.
-* [PegC GUI-oriented Markdown parser](http://hasseg.org/peg-markdown-highlight/) by [Ali Rantakari](http://hasseg.org), the place where I've found a parser and copied it and now I found modifying it for JavaScript
+* [PegC GUI-oriented Markdown parser](http://hasseg.org/peg-markdown-highlight/) by [Ali Rantakari](http://hasseg.org), the place where I've found a parser and copied it and now I am modifying it for JavaScript
 * [PegC Markdown parser](https://github.com/jgm/peg-markdown) by [John MacFarlane](http://johnmacfarlane.net/), the version the previous author adapted to implement his GUI-oriented version and in fact the actual and the main PegC parser (and I am taking parts from there to include new things here)
 * [PegC](http://fossil.wanderinghorse.net/repos/pegc/index.cgi/index), itself
 * [PegHS Markdown parser](https://github.com/jgm/markdown-peg), again by [John MacFarlane](http://johnmacfarlane.net/), if you are interested